polterguy/phosphorusfive/plugins/p5.types/README.md

-p5.types, main type support library of Phosphorus Five
+p5.types, types in Phosphorus Five
 ========

 This library's Active Events are rarely used directly, but rather used when converting from one type to another, indirectly.
-Among other things, the Hyperlambda parser is dependent upon this library, to convert from string representation to object representation for your objects, and vice versa.
+Among other things, the Hyperlambda parser is dependent upon this library, to convert from string representation, to object representation for your objects, and vice versa.

 To extend the typing system, you will normally have to implement three different Active Events